factorhouse/kpow-streams-agent/README.md

 ## Troubleshooting

-### The Workflows UI is showing "Configure Streams Topology" for my consumer
+### The Workflows UI is showing "Configure Streams Topology"

 This could happen for a few reasons: